Approach to network failure due to intrinsic fluctuations

 It is well appreciated from our common experience that when networked systems fail, a large segment of population are affected and it unleashes significant economic losses.
 For instance, power grid failure or blackout \cite{AlbAlbNak2004} is one such example and, across the world, many large geographical regions have encountered power blackouts ranging from a few hours to even days.
 Heavy traffic jams on road networks, called grid locks, sometimes linger on several days.
-Excessive voice traffic in mobile phone network leads to many call drops.
 In all these examples, a functional network, upon the emergence of extreme events, loses its ability to support and facilitate normal flux and dynamics.
 A network is said to be resilient if it can resist the failures and resume its normal functions after a strong perturbation \cite{KaiLatWit2021}.
-A study of such network failures and their resilience continues to attract research attention in a general setting of complex networks for more than two decades now \cite{Bianconi_2023,PagAie2013,ValSheLa2020,DeyGelPoo2019,HeiFujAih2014,DiaMonMac2023,TamAmb2023}.
+A study of such network failures and their resilience continues to attract attention in a general setting of complex networks for more than two decades now \cite{Bianconi_2023,PagAie2013,ValSheLa2020,DeyGelPoo2019,HeiFujAih2014,DiaMonMac2023,TamAmb2023}.